peachfuzzz/steffnstuff-blog/src/content/blog/shallow-dip-tft-bis-qol.md

 $$
 > fundamental theorem of damage?

 It sounds a bit silly looking back, but it really did open my eyes to the math behind TFT for the first time.
-With a little math intuition and a calculator to verify the results, it becomes clear that offensive item optimization centers around maximizing damage stats as evenly as possible while synergizing with your units strongest outputs.
+With a little math intuition and a calculator to verify the results, it becomes clear that **offensive item optimization centers around maximizing damage stats as evenly as possible** while synergizing with your units strongest outputs.
 This isn’t obvious when one of the main multipliers of the damage equation is hidden!
 If you already knew about this concept, then the reveal of damage amp doesn’t change how you itemize.
 However, without the knowledge of how damage amp was tracked and calculated, coming to this conclusion requires two jumps in logic, one of which is mostly hidden from the player.
-It’s simply a net good to reveal this information to players such that they can make informed decisions to their advantage.
+It’s simply a net benefit to reveal this information to players such that they can use it to better inform their decisions.
 ## Postface
 When I hold design opinions about TFT, I’ve found that being myself is not always the correct answer.
 I am a (newly) GM peak player who greeds for items and focuses on breadth of knowledge over depth when it comes to climbing.
 I might be in the target audience for TFT, but I am certainly not the player profile towards which the devs should cater the game.
-I think it’s generally more important to consider the broader audience: players who think TFT is neat, might want to improve, but find the game’s numerous systems opaque and difficult to learn.
+I think it’s generally more important to consider the **broader audience**: players who think TFT is neat, might want to improve, but find the game’s numerous systems opaque and difficult to learn.
 To this end, I think TFT is a better game overall if more of the game’s systems are visible and intuitive.
 I wrote this piece because I think these are both unequivocally good changes, and I think it’s good to express admiration for when good changes are made.
 Not all yapping has to be negative.

+I’ve included a [Google Colab link (click here)](https://drive.google.com/file/d/1AhkL-jXjJsYPaO5q1shB7CrKl8zWPUxo/view?usp=sharing) if you want to try out the new and not particularly improved mana code.
+There’s no interface or anything: if you want to work with it, you’ll unfortunately need a bit of Python knowledge.
 Anyways, thanks for reading!

 **P.S.** *You might have noticed I have switched mediums!
 This is because I am a cheapskate.
 If you’d like to see more from me, there’s a little website for you to explore here.
 Feel free to click around!*